-Another consideration as you look to assign your patent is that it costs money to create and maintain a corporation.
+Another consideration, aside from patent costs, as you look to assign your patent is that it costs money to create and maintain a corporation.
 These costs will vary depending on where you live, the type of entity you form, and how much of the details are completed by an attorney.
 You will also probably have to pay yearly corporate taxes for your company.

 How to Assign Patent Rights